PyrokinesisStudio/Camera-Cropper-Splitter/README.md

-# Camera Cropper & splitter
+# Camera Cropper & Splitter

 This Blender addon allows you to convert your render borders to the actual camera view or split the camera view in multiple tiles over time.